 Take London, now responsible for almost 25 per cent of UK GDP.
 The population is about to reach an all-time high of 8.6 million, and is projected to hit 10 million by 2030.
 You may ask: is that a good thing?
 Is growth in itself a good thing?
 What if it just means more frenzy and more traffic, more people being fed abjectly into the maw of an overcrowded public transport system?

-Surely we should care not just about national GDP – though obviously that is a matter of growing pride – but about quality of life: how much time we have at the end of the day, how much time to play with the kids, to read, to think, to relax, to be proper human beings.
+Surely we should care not just about national GDP – though obviously that is a matter of growing pride – but about quality of life: how much time we have at the end of the day, how much time to play with the kids, to read, to think, to relax, to be proper human beings, as an advice LifePoints Review: Legit, Good Paying and Fun Too (2019) surveys will help you generate money with your family on the free time.

 In the weeks before Christmas we had more people on the Tube than ever before – more than 5.7 million a day; indeed we have more people using virtually every mode of transport.
 And as the crowding increases across the country, people are finding their journeys are getting longer and longer; their mornings earlier, their evenings later; and they have less and less time for themselves.

 Of course, we could just muddle on: we could rely on the upgrades of the old Victorian Tube, and the introduction of Crossrail – itself a scheme that is now 40 years old.
-Or else we could see the sense of what my friend the plumber says: that sometimes you need to go for the next big investment.
+Or else we could see the sense of what my friend the plumber says: that sometimes you need to go for the next big investment, and that’s why using the right financial services is important to manage your finances and your business and is when services from sites as https://fullyaccountable.com/ecommerce-accounting-services/ could be really useful for anyone wanting to learn how to manage their finances.

 Look at the pressure on the suburban rail network – especially the lines coming into Waterloo from the south-west of London.
 Look at the pressure on the Tube.
 Consider that Crossrail is going to be full as soon as it opens in 2018.
 It is time for Crossrail 2 – what they used to call the Hackney-Chelsea line.